LoopsGod/pollfish-callback-handler/README.md

 #### Query strings in handler function
 Get the arguments from the Pollfish request query strings.
 You should have defined those in your application / dashboard.

-Flask has an easy method for getting and parsing query strings: request.args.get()
+Flask has an easy function for getting and parsing query strings: request.args.get()
 ```python
 from flask import request